OlgaMatykina/TAOMR/README.md

 TAOMR-Open Dataset

-You can find images and annotations [here](https://disk.yandex.ru/d/jgPVF8LYohKM5g)
+You can find images and annotations of TAOMR-Open [here](https://disk.yandex.ru/d/jgPVF8LYohKM5g).
+You can find annotations for NPO, INSTSnowRoadDetection, RoadObstalce21 datasets (included in TAOMR-Full) [here](https://disk.yandex.ru/d/gNKNWw91QfbRNA).

 You can use our script for scrapping images, see [Installation](https://github.com/OlgaMatykina/TAOMR/blob/main/TAOMR_Scrapper/INSTALL.md)